iceman-vici/dp-logs-final/README.md

 # Copy example environment file
 cp .env.example .env

-# Edit .env and add your Dialpad API token
+# Edit .env and add your Dialpad API token and webhook secret
 nano .env  # or use your preferred editor
 ```